owncloud-archive/documentation/admin_manual/configuration/external_storage_configuration_gui.rst

 .. figure:: ../images/external-storage-ftp.png

+.. note:: A non-blocking or correctly configured SELinux setup is needed for this backend to work.

 SFTP uses SSH rather than SSL, as FTPS does, so your SFTP sessions are always safely tucked inside an SSH tunnel.
 To connect an SFTP server you need: